Anti-Slavic sentiment: Nazi Germany

+Following the German conquest, members of the Polish intelligentsia were murdered by Einsatzgruppen of the SD under the command of Reinhard Heydrich.
+Poles deemed "incapable of Germanization" were deported to the General Government, where they were intended to serve as migrant labourers for the German authorities.
+Prior to the invasion of the Soviet Union, the Decree on the Exercise of Military Jurisdiction in the Barbarossa Area of 13 May 1941 authorized collective reprisals against the civilian population, while the Commissar Order directed that captured political officers of the Red Army were to be executed immediately.
+Newsreels also displayed images of Russians whom many contemporary Germans perceived as "ugly, underdeveloped ... faces like apes, with enormous noses, ragged, dirty".

 Because, according to the Nazis, the German people needed more territory to sustain its surplus population, an ideology of conquest and depopulation was formulated for Central and Eastern Europe according to the principle of Lebensraum, itself based on an older theme in German nationalism which maintained that Germany had a "natural yearning" to expand its borders eastward (Drang Nach Osten).
 The Nazis' policy towards Slavs was to exterminate or enslave the vast majority of the Slavic population and repopulate their lands with millions of ethnic Germans and other Germanic peoples.
 According to the resulting genocidal Generalplan Ost, millions of German and other "Germanic" settlers would be moved into the conquered territories, and the original Slavic inhabitants were to be annihilated, removed, or enslaved.
 The policy was focused especially on the Soviet Union, as it alone was deemed capable of providing enough territory to accomplish this goal.

 As part of the Generalplan Ost, Nazi Germany developed the Hunger Plan, a forced starvation programme which involved the seizure of all of the food that was produced in Eastern European lands and the delivery of it to Germany, primarily to the German army.
 The full implementation of this plan would have ultimately resulted in the starvation and death of 20 to 30 million people (mainly Russians, Belarusians, and Ukrainians).
 It is estimated that in accordance with this plan, over four million Soviet citizens were starved to death from 1941 to 1944.
 The resettlement policy reached a much more advanced stage in occupied Poland because of its immediate proximity to Germany.